 Though we had initially planned to visit Shravanabelagola, unfortunately we had to cancel our trip because it coincided with a religious ceremony that only takes place once every 12 years.
 It is a major Jain pilgrimage site and home to an astounding 57 feet tall statue of Lord Gomateshwara.

+I hope these Karnataka photos and travel tips have inspired you to visit this beautiful region in south India.
 Have you been to any of these beautiful places in Karnataka?
 Tell me all about your trip in the comments section below!

 Pin this for later!